saeedkarami2012/GDSNMF/README.md

 ## Requirements
 - MATLAB (tested on R2018b and later)

-## Directory Structure
-Before running the code, please create the following directory structure:

-Place all datasets inside the `Datasets` folder.

 ## Running the Code
 To reproduce the experiments reported in the paper: